hphelion/documentation/moonshot/manage.troubleshooting.md

 <p style="font-size: small;"> <a href="/cloudos/moonshot/manage/utilities/">&#9664; PREV</a> | <a href="/cloudos/moonshot/manage/">&#9650; UP</a> | <a href="/cloudos/moonshot/manage/operational-dashboard">NEXT &#9654;</a> </p>

-# HP Cloud OS Troubleshooting
+# HP Cloud OS for Moonshot Troubleshooting

 This topic describes known problems and solutions for the following areas: